Orthodontists Evaluate More than Just Your Teeth

 The tongue can have a profound impact on the development of both the mouth and the teeth.
 It should rest on the roof of the mouth and provide the internal support system for the upper jaw.
-When someone tends to breathe through their mouth or has a tongue thrust, the tongue will rest in the bottom of the mouth and the internal support system is nonexistent.
+When someone tends to breathe through their mouth or has a tongue thrust, the tongue will rest at the bottom of the mouth and the internal support system is nonexistent.
 Along with the lack of support, if the tongue is resting against the front teeth when we swallow, it pushes forward.
-This forward motion then will cause the teeth to move.
-As this swallowing pattern is repeated consistently the position of the tongue will cause the teeth to grow in crooked.
-They tend to be more widely space and angled towards the lips.
+This forward motion will then cause the teeth to move.
+As this swallowing pattern is repeated consistently, the position of the tongue will cause the teeth to grow crooked.
+They tend to be more widely spaced and angled towards the lips.
 This creates an open bite which means the top and bottom teeth don’t overlap.

 Braces at a Young Age

 Once a child is ready to have braces, the dental problems caused by a tongue thrust will be a concern during and after the orthodontic treatment.
 This is because the muscular issues haven’t actually been addressed.
 Having a tongue thrust and mouth breathing will make treatment more difficult for the orthodontist, because the spaces are more challenging to close and the teeth become more difficult to align.
 It can also slow down the process of treatment; meaning, the braces will need to be worn for an extended period of time.
 Not having eliminated the habit can also make your teeth move again after the braces are removed and can lead to having braces more than one time.
 Myofunctional therapy is designed to address and correct these issues caused by a tongue thrust and mouth breathing to help ease the orthodontic process.